 Vincendon and Henry meet Walter Bonatti and Silvano Gheser.

-Meanwhile Walter Bonatti has planned to make the first winter ascent of La Poire.
-A much more difficult ascent than the Brenva spur starting also from the refuge-bivouac of La Fourche.
-The route is to the left of the Brenva spur.
+Meanwhile Walter Bonatti has planned to make the first winter ascent of The Pear, a much more difficult ascent than the Brenva Spur to the left of the Brenva Spur starting also from the refuge-bivouac of La Fourche.
 His rope mate is Silvano Gheser, a lieutenant and ski-climbing instructor of the Alpini.

-They start on the 18th for a reconnaissance to La Fourche refuge-bivouac and find ideal conditions.
-Coming down they see two dots high on the Brenva, Le Duf and le Yeti, going fairly fast.
+On the 18th they make a reconnaissance to La Fourche refuge-bivouac and find ideal conditions.
+Coming down they see two dots high on the Brenva: Le Duf and le Yeti, going fairly fast.

 On the 24th, with his partner Silvano Gheser they take the Torino cable car and are told about two French who have slept the previous night at the Torino refuge.

 Approaching the slope going up to the Col de La Fourche, they see the two French coming down.
-They had given up because of a veil of clouds in the morning which worried them.
+They gave up because of a veil of clouds in the morning which worried them.
 Bonatti sees not a cloud around.
-When he tells the two French that is name is Bonatti and that he is going to make the first winter ascent of La Poire, they change their mind and follow him up to the refuge-bivouac of La Fourche.
+When he tells the two French that is name is Bonatti and that he is going to make the first winter ascent of The Pear, they change their mind and follow him up to the refuge-bivouac of La Fourche.

 Several days later, the Nuova Stampa will publish an interview of Bonatti in which he stated: “That day, conditions were ideal, better than in summer… And for me there is no better way to celebrate Christmas than to spend it up there, between sky, ice and rock.
 It is my passion.
 Some celebrate Christmas with a turkey, cakes and sparkling wine, others with a Christmas Eve dinner at the casino… As far we are concerned, we like the freezing wind at 4000 meters high and the stars which seem so near.
 Splendid joys but difficult to understand and explain…"

-He also notes the excellence of their equipment, “better than ours, particularly their long down sleeping bags capable of sustaining low temperatures…” In return Bonatti offers them to climb with him to La Poire.
+He also notes the excellence of their equipment, “better than ours, particularly their long down sleeping bags capable of sustaining low temperatures…” In return Bonatti offers them to climb with him to The Pear.
 But he knows that in the end Vincendon and Henry will not accept as their training and acclimatization is far too insufficient for such a climb.
-Soon, Vincendon, knowing that La Poire is too difficult a climb for him and Henry, decides to stick with the Brenva.
+Soon, Vincendon, knowing that The Pear is too difficult a climb for him and Henry, decides to stick with the Brenva.